 Host a meeting with video on > open application > join with computer audio (sound through computer ) > invite participants > copy invitation > send email with the link

 - Anker bluetooth speaker

 - Blue Snowball microphone

 I couldn’t end this post without using the word unprecedented… so there it is.
-If there is one thing that will keep us going through out the coming weeks, it’s the willingness and ability to innovate.
+If there is one thing that has kept us going through the last however many months, it’s the willingness and ability to innovate.
 It doesn’t have to be forever and it doesn’t have to cost you a fortune… but…

 You’ve got nothing to lose by jumping in and giving it a go, right?!